robot297/JAG_8_2019/grades/Lab 8 Questions.md

 Display the `ELIGIBLE` text in the `resultLabel` JLabel if they are eligible.
 Display the `NOT_ELIGIBLE` text in the `resultLabel` JLabel if they are not eligible.

+Do not show any dialog, message, or alert boxes.

 Run and test your application.

 Take a screenshot of your application running and add it to the **screenshots** directory in this project.